MisakiOkugi/github-pages/index.md

 title: Welcome to my blog
 ---

-# 2023.01.10 Blog
-## Good things
-- Nice sunny day
-- Had dinner with Mary
+## My blog for..
+- To share good things
+- To encourage by myself even if there are bad things